aliakh/demo-akka-spring/README.md

 ## Introduction

-In the previous posts (parts [one](https://www.linkedin.com/pulse/rest-services-scala-akka-spray-part-one-aliaksandr-liakh), [two](https://www.linkedin.com/pulse/rest-services-scala-akka-spray-part-2-aliaksandr-liakh), [three](https://www.linkedin.com/pulse/rest-services-scala-akka-spray-part-3-aliaksandr-liakh), [four](https://www.linkedin.com/pulse/rest-services-scala-akka-spray-part-4-aliaksandr-liakh)) was explained some Akka usage patterns in a Scala+Spray web-application.
-But a lot of regular JVM applications use much simpler tools stack.
-In this post is explained how to use Akka in a Java+Spring console application.
-(Notice that Akka has rather different [Scala](http://doc.akka.io/docs/akka/current/scala.html) and [Java](http://doc.akka.io/docs/akka/current/java.html) APIs).
+In this article is explained how to integrate Akka actors into Spring _console_ and _web_ applications.

 ## Spring console application with Akka